 This week we’re talking about AI autism detection early and accurately, 🇨🇭 Swiss building-sized air purifiers, there may be a sixth taste 👅?, and VR for drug rehabilition.

 AI Detects Autism in Infants Before Humans

 Our last newsletter mentioned how the FDA is hiring computer and data scientists like crazy to keep track of the impact that AI is having on medical software.
 Latest research from the University of North Carolina provides more evidence that AI already is revolutionizing health and medical science.
 A research group at the University of North Carolina were able to predict with near complete accuracy whether a baby would develop autism at six-months.
-Currently, a child isn’t diagnosed by a professional for autism until they are over two years old.
+Currently, a child isn’t diagnosed by a professional with autism until they are over two years old.

 While the earliest signs do emerge at around 6-12 months most diagnoses are not considered definitive until 18 months.
 That means machine learning may have now provided a new highly accurate and early diagnostic test for autism.
 Their algorithm was able to detect patterns in brain scan signatures, by focusing on brain regions associated with key features of autism, such as language skills and repetitive behaviors.
 Data ftw! 💪

 Who knew that fighting climate change can be part of a competitive economy?
 Well, almost everyone.
 Especially the Swiss.
 Last week, the world was graced with the first commercial plant that captures carbon dioxide from the air and sells it to business.
 It can capture the approximate output of 200 cars annually, at 900 tons of CO2.